rundeck/docs/docs/administration/configuration/database/mysql.md

     mysql> create user 'rundeckuser'@'localhost' identified by 'rundeckpassword';
     Query OK, 1 row affected (0.00 sec)

-Then "grant" access for your new user, and specify the hostname the Rundeck server will connect from. if it is the same server, use "localhost".
+Then "grant" access to the new user, and specify the hostname the Rundeck server will connect from. if it is the same server, use "localhost".

     mysql> grant ALL on rundeck.* to 'rundeckuser'@'localhost';
     Query OK, 1 row affected (0.00 sec)